hcarnes/hcarnes.github.io/_posts/2019-5-17-filth-finder-GCP.markdown

 ## Final notes

-Now the app runs faster because the React frontend loads from Firebase immediately, and quickly fetches the restauraunt list from Google Cloud Storage.
+Now the app runs faster because the React frontend loads from Firebase immediately, and quickly fetches the restaurant list from Google Cloud Storage.

 Google Cloud + Filth Finder = friends forever (or at least until something better comes along!).